 Computational science is now being perceived as a core skill that is crucial to the construction of theories and models at a new conceptual level and therefore to the progress of many scientific agendas.

 There is a high demand for computer-literate science graduates across all areas of industry (significantly so in life sciences, technology and engineering) but the availability of suitably-trained candidates is low.

-A dynamic new initiative, the University’s Centre for Scientific Computing is an ambitious response to the growing demand to develop more quantitative approaches to scientific research.
-Cambridge offers enormous scope for extending the benefits computation across the whole of science and technology.
+The University’s Centre for Scientific Computing is an ambitious response to the growing demand to develop more quantitative approaches in all areas of scientific research.
+Cambridge offers enormous scope for extending the benefits of computation across the whole of science and technology.
 The co-location of many world-leading researchers in almost every area of science, combined with outstanding computational facilities, encourages and widens the interdisciplinary collaboration for which the University is renowned.